-MCD14DL are NRT products and may be subject to geo-location errors or re-processing.
-The MODIS NRT product uses predicted rather than the definitive attitude and ephemeris used by MCD14ML (Standard Product) Active Fire / Thermal Anomalies locations (available with a 3 month lag).
-The difference between the NRT and standard product versions of the product is routinely less than 100 meters, however, there are situations, particularly before and after spacecraft maneuvers and during space weather events, when the difference can increase up to several kilometers.
-The recommendation from EOSDIS is to utilize the standard product data which is reprocessed using the definitive attitude and ephemeris data.
+MCD14DL are NRT products and may be subject to geo-location errors or reprocessing.
+The MODIS NRT product uses predicted rather than the definitive attitude and ephemeris used by MCD14ML (Standard Product) Active Fire / Thermal Anomalies locations (available with a 3-month lag).
+The difference between the NRT and standard product versions of the product is routinely less than 100 meters; however, there are situations, particularly before and after spacecraft maneuvers and during space weather events, when the difference can increase up to several kilometers.
+The recommendation from EOSDIS is to utilize the standard product data, which are reprocessed using the definitive attitude and ephemeris data.
 For more information on potential sensor-related anomalies, consult 'quality' on the following URL: http://landweb.nascom.nasa.gov/cgi-bin/QA_WWW/newPage.cgi.

 - Further Reading

 User Guides and Key Science Publications

 - MODIS Collection 6 Active Fire Product User's Guide Revision B

 - Giglio, L., Descloitres, J., Justice, C.O., Kaufman, Y. (2003).
 An enhanced contextual fire detection algorithm for MODIS.
 Remote Sensing of Environment, 87:273-282. doi:10.1016/S0034-4257(03)00184-6